-This course is co-taught by Arthur Holder and Valerie Mile-Tribble and co-offered by GTU and BST.
+This course is co-taught by Rebecca Esterson and Sam S.B.
+Shonkoff.
 Through collaborative-based learning projects, students and teachers will explore critical issues and develop sound criteria for doing interdisciplinary work in religious studies in an interreligious context.
 Students will practice skills for formulating research questions, engage in learning the present contours of the fields that will constitute their primary and secondary concentrations and outside disciplines, and begin to develop an academic plan for their studies at the GTU from course work through the comprehensive examination and eventually the dissertation.
 Requirements: student presentations, a draft academic plan, two short written reports, a book review, and a research prospectus.
 This course is required for all students in the first year of the GTU PhD program.
-This course will be in remote format with a mixture of asynchronous activities on Moodle, synchronous meetings online, and some concurrent hybrid sessions in the GTU Library Collaborative Learning Space that students can choose to attend either in-person or online.